Hawking radiation from a hot NUT-Kerr-Newman-Kasuya-Anti-de Sitter black hole: Introduction

+In multi-horizon spacetimes, thermodynamic behaviour diverges from single-horizon cases.
+Correlations between horizons in Reissner-Nordström and Kerr black holes have been suggested to alter temperature and entropy, deviating from traditional outer-horizon-only models \cite{Volovik:2021upi, Volovik:2021iim}.
+These correlations challenge simplistic summations of horizon entropies.
+Chiranjeeb's work \cite{Singha:2021dxe} further examined global temperature and entropy for Schwarzschild-de Sitter, Reissner-Nordström-de Sitter, and rotating BTZ spacetimes, suggesting a systematic approach to derive global thermodynamic quantities based on horizon contributions.
+Additional studies have investigated Hawking radiation and tunneling for charged particles in complex spacetimes, such as Reissner-Nordström-Taub-NUT and Kerr-Newman black holes with electric and magnetic charges \cite{Ali, Juan}.
+Subsequently, several works on Hawking radiation have been studied in recent literature.
+For instance, Media et al. \cite{Media:2024tyg} examined how the Lorentz symmetry violation affected the Hawking temperature and heat capacity of the KN-AdS black hole surrounded by perfect fluid.

-In the present paper, we intend in slightly different ways to study the Hawking radiation and heat capacity of the Dirac-charged particle emitted across the hot NUT-Kerr-Newman-Kasuya-Anti-de Sitter (HNKNK-AdS) black hole through the tunneling process.
-This spacetime contains five parameters: mass, angular momentum per unit mass, cosmological constant, and the electric and magnetic charge (magnetic monopole) parameters.
-The investigation of quantum effects in the hot NUT-Kerr-Newman-Kasuya-Anti-de Sitter (HNKNK-AdS) black hole is interesting because of the fact that magnetic monopoles exist have been given on the grounds of the symmetry that they would introduce in the field equations of electromagnetism.
-We research the tunneling of the Dirac particle to determine whether Hawking’s temperature depends on the contributions of the event horizon of the black hole and, hence possible deduction of the Hawking temperature in the case of the Kerr-Newman black hole.
+This paper investigates Hawking radiation and heat capacity for Dirac-charged particles emitted from the hot NUT-Kerr-Newman-Kasuya-Anti-de Sitter (HNKNK-AdS) black hole via the tunneling process.
+This spacetime, defined by parameters including mass, angular momentum per unit mass, cosmological constant, and electric and magnetic charges, is particularly intriguing due to the theoretical presence of magnetic monopoles.
+The investigation of quantum effects in the hot NUT-Kerr-Newman-Kasuya-Anti-de Sitter (HNKNK-AdS) black hole is interesting because of the fact that magnetic monopoles exist has been given on the grounds of the symmetry that they would introduce in the field equations of electromagnetism.
+We compute the tunneling of the Dirac particle to determine whether Hawking's temperature depends on the contributions of the event horizon of the black hole and, hence, possible deduction of the Hawking temperature in the case of the Kerr-Newman black hole.

-Thus, this paper is organized as follows.
-In Sec.
-2, we briefly review the HNKNK-AdS black hole in the curved spacetime.
-Using the Dirac equation in Sec.
-3, we derive the Hawking radiation for the HNKNK-AdS black hole and reduce the global temperature for various black hole spacetimes.
-In Sec.
-4, we discuss our results.
-Throughout the work, we will set $G = c = \hbar = 1$ in our calculations until specified.
+The paper is organized as follows: In section 2, we review the HNKNK-AdS black hole in curved spacetime.
+In section 3, we derive Hawking radiation using the Dirac equation and investigate global temperature for this spacetime.
+We also discuss the heat capacities of the HNKNK-AdS and Kerr-Newman black holes in the same section.
+In section 4, we discuss our findings.
+Throughout, we use natural units ($G = c = \hbar = 1$) unless specified otherwise.